davidtimmons/zettelcorn/README.md

 ### [🠔](#-documentation) `init [options] [directory]`

 Initializes a Zettelcorn project directory with configuration files.

-This is an optional command as many features available through the Zettelcorn CLI application will work as expected _without_ local configuration files.
+This is an optional command as most features available through the Zettelcorn CLI application will work as expected _without_ any local configuration files.

 #### API